 What did you learn about Schmarsow?

 A.R.-F.: That people were trying to make the best of those difficult times.
-I appreciate that I am now aware of another piece of post war history, which was long untold as it was kind of forbidden to tell the stories about the Red Army.
-And it helped me understand, under what circumstances the people had lived.
-For instance, that Germans were not allowed to give bread to the refugees and that one baker boy even got hanged for having done so.
+I appreciate that I am now aware of another piece of post-war history that was long untold, as it was forbidden to tell stories about the Red Army.
+It helped me comprehend the circumstances in which the people had lived.
+For instance, Germans were not allowed to give bread to the refugees, and one baker boy was even hanged for having done so.
 Everyday life was harsh and full of restrictions.
-I grew up in a village in Franken, near Bavaria, so I know what it means to grow up in a rural area.
-But since this place here got shaken up so many times in such heavy ways, I wanted to find how the people, who witnessed those times, now feel about it and how life changed since then.
+Since I grew up in a village in Franken, near Bavaria, I know what it means to grow up in a rural area.
+However, because this place has been shaken up so many times in such heavy ways, I wanted to find out how those who were present at the time felt about it and how life has changed since then.

-The whole project and the conversations with the former owners taught me why this house is so special.
-I think it was in 2004, when we had long talk on the telephone with the former family member of the last owners, Hubertus von Heyden-Cartlow.
-He had dubbed this place the „Hühnergut“, the chicken-manor, as he regularly came to fetch eggs from Schmarsow to take them to the neigbourging village of Kartlow.
-He had not a high opinion of the house, since it held a rather minor function for the family.
+The whole project and conversations with the former owners taught me why this house is so special.
+I think it was in 2004, during a lengthy telephone conversation with the former family member of the last owners, Hubertus von Heyden-Cartlow.
+He had dubbed this place the “Hühnergut,” or the chicken-manor, as he regularly came to fetch eggs from Schmarsow to take them to the neighboring village of Kartlow.
+He had not a high opinion of the house since it held a rather minor function for the family.
 He even sounded a bit despiteful.
-The villagers had already told us, that the house was home for the inspector Herr von Ramin and his secretary Fräulein von Rechenberg and not much of a representative house.
+The villagers had already told us that the house was primarily used as a residence for inspector Herr von Ramin and his secretary, Fräulein von Rechenberg, and was not much of a representative house.
 Hence, hardly any money was invested.
-This can be seen as a positive fact, because it led to it being preserved in it‘s original construction and was neither torn down nor rebuilt, as it was fashion in the 18th century.
-That’s why it is a unique house among all the other manors in Mecklenburg-Western Pomerania.
+This can be seen as a positive fact because it led to it being preserved in its original construction and not being torn down nor rebuilt, as was the fashion in the 18th century.
+As a result, it stands out among other manors in Mecklenburg-Western Pomerania.
 It seems almost a bit out of place.
-You would expect such a building in Italy rather than in the North of Germany.
+You would expect such a building in Italy rather than in northern Germany.

 Gisela von Heyden (woman on the left) at the summer party in 2001.
 She is a member of the former aristocratic family, who owned manor Schmarsow.
 Her husband was supposed to become owner of the estate.
 Since he was too young back then, his uncle managed the estate for him until the family was expropriated in 1945.